Thyda-Siv/Thyda-Siv.github.io/_pages/publications.md

 **Reachsak Ly**, Alireza Shojaei*, Digital twin and LLM-based artificial intelligence agents integrated framework for human building interaction (*In preparation for submission*)

-Assessment of annoyance from traffic noise inside a school and a hospital, Inter Noise 2024 Conference, (*In preparation for submission*)
+Hassan Azad, Alireza Shojaei, Laurie M. Heller, **Reachsak Ly** Assessment of annoyance from traffic noise inside a school and a hospital, Inter Noise 2024 Conference, (*In preparation for submission*)

 ## Peer-Reviewed Publication